cnoam/spark-course/readme.md

 # Limitations of running Spark in Docker
-* Runing in standalone mode is not the same as working in a cluster <small>(We could run several containers to be closer to a cluster, but the hardware still behaves like a single computer)</small>
+* Running in standalone mode is not the same as working in a cluster <small>(We could run several containers to be closer to a cluster, but the hardware still behaves like a single computer)</small>

 * Amount of memory allocated to the Docker container